This is a list of the items which may be placed in an index file to be processed

 Default-CGI-Handler

--- Specify a default value for the "CGI-Handler=
+-- Specify a default value for the "CGI-Handler=" file directive.

 The line: